The Micro-Aggregated Profit Share: Omitted Proofs

-Using standard duality arguments, we can establish that $1 + \varepsilon_{Sj}^{-1}$ is the inverse markdown of producer $i$ on input $j$---that is, the marginal revenue product of producer $i$ with respect to $j$ divided by the rental rate of input $j$.
-We denote the markdown of $i$ on $j$ by $\nu_{ij}$, and note that $\nu_{ij}\in(0,1]$.
-By the Envelope Theorem, it follows that the Lagrange multiplier $\lambda_i$ is the marginal cost of producer $i$.
+Using standard duality arguments, we can establish that $1 + \varepsilon_{Sj}^{-1}$ is the inverse markdown on input $j$---that is, the marginal revenue product of the producer with respect to $j$ divided by the rental rate of input $j$.
+We denote the markdown on $j$ by $\nu_{j}$, and note that $\nu_{j}\in(0,1]$.
+By the Envelope Theorem, it follows that the Lagrange multiplier $\lambda$ is the marginal cost.
 Thus, we can write: